TeachingOW/micro-bookstore/README.md

 This repository contains a simple example of a virtual bookstore implemented using a **microservices architecture**.
-The example was designed for use in a hands-on class about microservices, which can, for example, take place after covering
+The example was designed for use in a hands-on class about microservices, which, for example, can take place after covering
 [Chapter 7](https://softengbook.org/chapter7) of the book [Software Engineering: A Modern Approach](https://softengbook.org).